-- a.
-Level 1, defined as observable inputs being quoted prices in active markets for identical assets; - b.
-Level 2, defined as observable inputs other than quoted prices included in Level 1, including quoted prices for similar assets and liabilities in active markets; and quoted prices for identical or similar instruments in markets that are not active and model-derived valuations in which significant inputs and significant value drivers are observable in active markets; and - c.
-Level 3, defined as unobservable inputs for which little or no market data exists, consistent with reasonably available assumptions made by other participants therefore requiring assumptions based on the best information available.
+- Level 1, defined as observable inputs being quoted prices in active markets for identical assets; - Level 2, defined as observable inputs other than quoted prices included in Level 1, including quoted prices for similar assets and liabilities in active markets; and quoted prices for identical or similar instruments in markets that are not active and model-derived valuations in which significant inputs and significant value drivers are observable in active markets; and - Level 3, defined as unobservable inputs for which little or no market data exists, consistent with reasonably available assumptions made by other participants therefore requiring assumptions based on the best information available.

-As of March 31, 2024 and December 31, 2023, the carrying amount for cash and cash equivalents, trade accounts receivable (net of allowance for credit losses) and contract assets, and current liabilities (excluding the "Current portion of long-term debt and other notes payable") was equal to or approximated fair value due to their short-term nature or proximity to current market rates.
+As of June 30, 2024 and December 31, 2023, the carrying amount for cash and cash equivalents, trade accounts receivable (net of allowance for credit losses) and contract assets, and current liabilities (excluding the "Current portion of long-term debt and other notes payable") was equal to or approximated fair value due to their short-term nature or proximity to current market rates.

 Fair values of our marketable investment securities are measured on a recurring basis based on a variety of observable market inputs.
 For our investments in publicly traded equity securities and U.S. government securities, fair value ordinarily is determined based on Level 1 measurements that reflect quoted prices for identical securities in active markets.
 Fair values of our investments in other marketable debt securities are generally based on Level 2 measurements as the markets for such debt securities are less active.
 We consider trades of identical debt securities on or near the measurement date as a strong indication of fair value and matrix pricing techniques that consider par value, coupon rate, credit quality, maturity and other relevant features may also be used to determine fair value of our investments in marketable debt securities.
 Additionally, we use fair value measurements from time to time in connection with other investments, asset impairment testing and the assignment of purchase consideration to assets and liabilities of acquired companies.
 Those fair value measurements typically include significant unobservable inputs and are categorized within Level 3 of the fair value hierarchy.
 Transfers between levels in the fair value hierarchy are considered to occur at the beginning of the quarterly accounting period.
-There were no transfers between levels during the three months ended March 31, 2024 and 2023.
-See Note 5.
+See Note 4.
 Marketable Investment Securities, Restricted Cash and Cash Equivalents, and Other Investments for the fair value of our marketable investment securities.